CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

 ### Methodology

 The robot kinematics studied here is a 3R robot.
 Why 3R?
 Mainly because I have an industial 6R and believe the waist-shoulder-elbow aspect is a good exercise for inverse kinematics.
-3R robots admit a slightly more rich set of singularities than robots like the Stanford arm and Cartesian (gantry) robots, and the forward and inverse kinematics have well known analytic solutions.
+It is also handy given the abundance of inexpensive servo-driven 3R robotics models that are available, lending itself simple for anyone to independently verify the results on physical hardware.
+Additionally, 3R robots admit a slightly more rich set of singularities than robots like the Stanford arm and Cartesian (gantry) robots, and the forward and inverse kinematics have well known analytic solutions.

 In this work I am using the Denavit-Hartenberg convention for computing the composite homogeneous